navidrome/website/content/en/docs/usage/reverse-proxy.md

 With reverse proxy authentication enabled, Navidrome gets the username of the authenticated user from incoming requests' `Remote-User` HTTP header.
 The header can be changed via the `ReverseProxyUserHeader` configuration option.

 If a user is successfully authenticated by the proxy but does not exist in the Navidrome DB, it will be created with a random password.
+The first user created in a fresh installation (whether through reverse proxy authentication or direct login) will always be an admin user.

 You might also be interested in the `EnableUserEditing` option, which allows disabling the User page that lets users change their Navidrome password.